-- Clear about their roles and responsibilities regarding child protection. - Aware of their obligations to immediately report suspected abuse to the Child Protection Hotline. - Aware of the indicators when a child may be at risk of harm or significant harm. - Provide training and development for all instructors in the recognition and reporting of abuse and harm. - Provide reporting procedures and professional standards for care and protection work. - Enable educators to have access to relevant acts, regulations, standards and other resources in order for them to complete their obligations.
+- Clear about their roles and responsibilities regarding child protection. - All staff, volunteers and board members of [INSERT NAME OF ORGANISATION] are required to observe child safe principles and expectations for appropriate behaviour towards and in the company of children, as noted below. - adhering to [INSERT NAME OF ORGANISATION] child safe policy at all times / upholding [INSERT NAME OF ORGANISATION] statement of commitment to child safety at all time - taking all reasonable steps to protect children from abuse. - Aware of their obligations to immediately report suspected abuse to Call the police on 000 if you have immediate concerns for a child's safety. - Aware of the indicators when a child may be at risk of harm or significant harm. - Provide training and development for all instructors in the recognition and reporting of abuse and harm. - Provide reporting procedures and professional standards for care and protection work.